Blog

 Illustrative image - What is The Shift-left Testing Approach?

-The shift-left testing approach involves moving testing activities to the earlier stages of the software development cycle.
+The shift-left testing approach involves moving testing activities to the earlier stages of the software development cycle, where testing starts early to reduce risks and rework.
 Instead of waiting until the end to test, shift left focuses on enabling development and testing teams to collaborate from the start to identify and fix issues as early as possible.
 This improves software quality and reduces costs and development time.

 To truly excel and advance today, a tester must not only be great at testing but also be an engineer of the agile testing process.
 This means working together with development and operations teams and analyzing quality during every stage of development, as shown in the graphic below.